Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Foundational results on -structures

 \subsection{Application: Conformal change of $\G$-structures}

 In this section we examine the effect of conformal change of $\G$-structures on torsion.
 This is treated in a coordinate-free manner in terms of the \emph{torsion forms} $\tau_1$, $\tau_{27}$, $\tau_7$, and $\tau_{14}$ in~\cite[Section 3.1]{K1}.
+(See also Fern\'andez--Gray~\cite[Section 6]{FG}.)
 Here we derive the same results in terms of a local orthonormal frame, as an application of the methods of computation introduced in Sections~\ref{sec:forms} and~\ref{sec:torsion}.
 In this section again we are careful about our subscripts and superscripts.

 \begin{defn} Let $\ph$ be a $\G$-structure on $M$.
 Let $f \in C^{\infty} (M)$ and define $\wt{\ph} = e^{3f} \ph$.
 Then $\wt{\ph}$ is a $\G$-structure \emph{conformal} to $\ph$. \end{defn}

 It follows from~\eqref{eq:scaling-general}, since $g$, $\ps$, and $\vol$ depend only pointwise on $\ph$, that